 I started with the ruffle on the white dress.
 I sewed the ruffles together then synched and tugged until it was is the correct position then I stitched it to the dress.
 After that, I added lace to the collar and cuffs.
 Next, I took the funny shaped pieces of white shirt and began fashioning them into boot covers.
 For several days, I could be found in my pajamas with red heals on trying to fit my new boot covers.

 The worst part of the entire costume is in those boot covers- the Velcro.
 For several days, my thumbs were so sore because of how difficult it was to get the needle through that Velcro!
 After the boot covers I worked on the hat and the corset.
 I didn’t like how tall the hat was so after I painted it, I cut it and glued it down so it was a bit shorter.
-I then added the tulle and the tiny red flowers I cut off of the bridesmaid dress.
+Then, I added the tulle and the tiny red flowers I cut off of the bridesmaid dress.
 I used that same dress top for the corset.
 I carefully painted white stripes down the front and then sewed the top of the zipper so the metal pull did not come off of the tracks (it did it so many times before I realized I should sew it at the top to stop it).

 It was now time to tackle the tulle skirt.
 After staring at the tulle for quite some time, I decided to give it a go.
-I figured worst case; I would just pull the thread out.
+I figured worst case scenario, I would just pull the thread out.
 I pulled the fabric tight so it was somewhat like a tutu.
 Then, I added Velcro and a button and button loop (my first button loop) to tighten the dress around my waist.

 Next, I hand stitched each lace appliqué onto the skirt and the white dress sleeves.
 This part was tedious but fairly easy.
 Finally, I added lace to the bottom of the skirt and made myself some gloves.
 I had to re-sew the gloves several times because they kept coming apart.